Apple Watch Ultra 3, Series 11 and SE 3 have launched, here’s how to pre-order

 The three new smartwatches boast brighter displays and the more powerful S11 chip

-Apple has just unveiled its latest smartwatch line-up at its September event, revealing an all-new Apple Watch Series 11, a rugged Apple Watch Ultra 3 and a refreshed Apple Watch SE.
-They were shown off alongside four new iPhone 17 models and the AirPods Pro 3.
+This week, Apple unveiled its latest line-up of smart watches: the Apple Watch Series 11, Apple Watch Ultra 3 and a refreshed Apple Watch SE.
+The new wearables launched alongside four new iPhone 17 models, including the iPhone Air and the AirPods Pro 3.

-After a year without an update, the chunky Apple Watch Ultra finally gets some hefty changes.
-It now boasts the largest screen ever on an Apple Watch, a brighter LTPO3 OLED display with thinner bezels and a new S11 chip.
+Having skipped a year, the rugged Apple Watch Ultra gets the biggest update for 2025.
+It features the largest screen ever on an Apple Watch and a brighter LTPO3 OLED display with thinner bezels.
 Battery life now lasts 42 hours (or 72 in low power mode), and for the first time, users can send texts and emergency alerts via Apple’s satellite service without needing an iPhone.
-There are also new health tools including hypertension notifications and a sleep score feature, plus support for 5G connectivity.
+There are also new health tools, including hypertension notifications and a sleep score feature, plus support for 5G connectivity.

 The Series 11 keeps the same design as last year’s model but adds a brighter always-on display, the faster chip, new case colours and bands and the same hypertension notifications and sleep score features as the Ultra.
 The SE 3 now has an always-on display for the first time, the S10 chip, fast charging and sleep score, while remaining Apple’s most affordable option.